 Gas line work

-Even if the final result looks cosmetic, the work behind the walls often is not.
+Even if the final result appears cosmetic, the underlying work often is not.

 The Biggest Myth: “It’s Just Cosmetic”

-This is where most NYC renovations go wrong.
+This is where many NYC renovations go off track.

 Painting, refinishing floors, replacing cabinets, or swapping fixtures may not require permits on their own.
 But once you open a wall, reroute plumbing, or upgrade electrical capacity, the project changes category.